entitiesofentities/msabuild/_includes/welcome.md

 “Streets” is a capacious rubric, inviting new perspectives on modernist cultural production at a local and global scale.
 Streets can be imagined as a way of thinking; as sites of overlapping temporalities; as networks; and as material, populated places.

 As part of the MSA’s initiative to promote a more diverse Association, the 2020 conference will feature five streams of interrelated interdisciplinary panels, more than any previous MSA conference.
 Each stream solicits proposals for individual papers and aims to draw speakers and audience members from constituencies historically underrepresented within MSA.

 Keynote events will include a presentation by novelist Zadie Smith and a plenary roundtable on “The New York Sound,” featuring Daphne Brooks (Yale), Brent Edwards (Columbia), Sara Marcus (USC), and Elena Martinez (Bronx Music Heritage Center).

-###Participation
+### Participation

 So as to involve as many people as possible as active participants, the MSA limits multiple appearances on the program.
 Thus, you may participate once in each of the following categories:

 * &bull; Seminar, either as leader or as participant

 * &bull; Panel or roundtable, as participant (you may also chair a different panel or roundtable)

  * &bull; “What Are You Reading?” session

-Thus, you may lead a seminar, present a paper on a panel, and participate in a “What Are You Reading” session, but you may not present two papers.
-MSA rules do not allow panel or roundtable organizers to chair their own session if they are also speaking in the session; the session chair must be someone who is otherwise not presenting.
-Panel organizers are encouraged to identify a moderator and include this information with their proposals; the MSA Program Committee can also ask another conference attendee to serve as a moderator.
-Participation in a pre-conference workshop or in a digital exhibition does not limit other forms of participation.
+ Thus, you may lead a seminar, present a paper on a panel, register for a workshop, and participate in a “What Are You Reading” session, but you may not present two papers.

+ MSA rules do not allow panel or roundtable organizers to chair their own session if they are also presenting a paper or substantive remarks in the session; the session chair must be someone who is otherwise not presenting.
+You may chair as many sessions as you like, so long as you observe this rule.

+ Panel organizers are encouraged to identify a chair and include this information with their proposals; the MSA Program Committee can also ask another conference attendee to serve as a chair.
+Participation in a workshop or in a digital exhibition does not limit other forms of participation.

 All those who attend the MSA conference must be members of the organization with dues paid for 2020-2021 (MSA membership runs from July 1 until June 30 each year) and any past dues paid in full.
 For information on MSA, please check the [Association website](https://msa.press.jhu.edu/).
 Unless approved by the program committee, speakers are expected to present in person, rather than remotely.

-###Call for Individual Paper Proposals for MSA Panel Streams
+### Call for Individual Paper Proposals for MSA Panel Streams
 **Deadline: 20 March, 2020 (Friday)**

 Individual paper proposals must speak directly to one of this year’s specially selected streams, which link several panels or roundtables that will take place on different days of the conference.
 Successful proposals will demonstrate the promise to advance new research or ideas relative to those topics.
 Members of the MSA Program Committee will vet these individual proposals and organize them into panels and roundtables as appropriate.
 Conference organizers may also solicit papers and groups of papers for streams.